 For solution focused therapy the same conclusions are applicable.
 It didn’t differ in outcome from short-term psychotherapy.

 Now all that is needed is enough psychotherapists capable of doing this form of psychotherapy but most important insurance companies financing these forms of psychotherapy.
+If you health or life insurance company decides to not full-finance treatments you should look for a viatical settlement provider in order to be able to pay for thems.

 Is there a problem or not in your country concerning the availability of long-term psychodynamic psychotherapy, please let me know in the comments.